IBM/cp4waiops-gitops/docs/cp4waiops-advanced-install-options.md

 argocd login --username admin --password $ARGO_PASSWORD $ARGO_HOST --insecure
 ```

 Next, login to the target cluster that will be used to deploy the CP4WAIOps demo environment, again using `oc login` command.
-Then, run following command to add that cluster into Argo CD using Argo CD CLI:
+Then, run following commands to add that cluster into Argo CD using Argo CD CLI:

 ```sh
 CLUSTER_NAME=stocky